thedirtyd/yet-another-media-player/BETA_WORKFLOW_GUIDE.md

   - `sortablejs@1.15.0/+esm` → `sortablejs`
 - Commits all changes with descriptive message
 - Pushes to main branch
-- Creates a release tag
+- Creates a Git tag (does NOT create GitHub Release or HACS notification)

 ### 2. Beta PR Validation (`beta-pr-merge.yaml`)
 **Trigger**: Pull request from beta to main